UltimateHackingKeyboard/firmware/doc-dev/user-guide.md

 - key press
 - key release

-Various combinations of lifecycles are abstracted into four key actions:
+Various combinations of lifecycles are abstracted into following actions:

 - `pressKey` - just activate the scancode
 - `releaseKey` - just deactivate it
 - `tapKey` - activate the scancode and then immediately release it
 - `holdKey` - activate the scancode and hold it for as long as the key is physically held, then release it
+- `delayUntilRelease` - will wait until the key that activated the macro is released

 So if we wanted to replace a regular 'a' key with a macro, we would use: